Following is the Hollywood Hill Student and Family Handbook.

 Dress.
 Students are expected to dress in a manner that does not disrupt the educational process.
 Modesty and respect are the best guides when determining what is appropriate and not appropriate for an educational environment.
 For example, obscene language on clothing, drug or alcohol-related messages, and gang-related or hate group apparel are not allowed.
 Short shorts and short skirts, as well as revealing tops such as midriff tops, low cut tank tops, halter-tops, and any beachwear are not appropriate for school.
 Any style of dress that reveals undergarments is not acceptable.

 · Additionally, make up is discouraged.
 Pajamas are also not school-appropriate, unless the principal or a teacher has established a specific guideline for a classroom celebration.
-Children are allowed to wear hats to school, but not in class.
+Children are allowed to wear hats to school, but specific classrooms may make their own rules regarding their use.
 Students need to wear appropriate shoes for PE activities and recess.
 Heelys/shoes with rollers are not allowed.

 · Children have recess regardless of weather conditions.
 It is advisable to wear warm, water-resistant clothing during the long rainy season.
 Water-resistant jackets and hats/hoods are required for outside play during recess when it is raining.